 The basic crunch should be in everyone’s workout arsenal.
 When performed properly, it strengthens and tones the abdominal muscles.
 Exhale forcefully when you come up and inhale while going down.
 Hold for a second on top and use five seconds to come down to make the most out of this move.

 Like the burpees, no routine is complete without a few planks.
-An isometric core strength exercise, it requires you to hold a position similar to that of a push-up for the maximum amount of time.
-But instead of resting on the palms you rest the elbows down to change the angle while maximising abdominal load.
+An isometric core strength exercise, requires you to hold a position similar to that of a push-up for the maximum amount of time.
+But instead of resting on the palms, you rest the elbows down to change the angle while maximizing abdominal load.
 Start with 10 seconds and slowly build up.
 Don’t worry if you can’t hold it for long.
 You can reap its benefits just by trying your best.

 High-intensity interval training (HIIT) workouts combine short bursts of intense exercise with periods of rest or lower-intensity exercise.
 The above exercises and countless more can be followed using the HIIT format.

 You should be pleasantly surprised (or not) to know that your workouts don’t have to stop during your menstruation cycle or pregnancy.
 Yoga offers a gentle practice that can help you during these times.
 Look up asanas on YouTube specifically for easing menstrual pain or performing prenatal yoga.